QSFT/vasd-selinux/README.md

 ***Workaround***

- It is suggested that the home directories should be restored to their default file context lables by running:
+ It is suggested that the home directories should be restored to their default file contexts by running:

 ~~~bash
     sbin/restorecon -F -R -v /home